-a) Midterm Exam (30%)
+a) Midterm Exam (27%)

-The midterm exam will be scheduled by the Registrar, likely to take place at some point in Week 7.
+The midterm exam will be scheduled by the Registrar.
 The exam will include all lecture content covered in Weeks 1-5, including any assigned readings or videos.

-b) Final Exam (37%)
+b) Final Exam (35%)

 The final exam will be scheduled by the Registrar during the final exam period.
 The final exam is considered cumulative.
-While the priority will be on the material covered Weeks 6-12, much of that material assumes an understanding of concepts that were introduced earlier in the course.
+While the priority will be on the material covered Weeks 6-12, keep in mind that much of that material assumes an understanding of concepts that were introduced earlier in the course.